Kick off your next happy hour with a round of these gorgeous Bourbon Aperol Cocktails!

 - Cut a thin slice of orange.

-- Carve out the interior fruit, leaving the rind and a bit of the pith intact.
+- Carve out the interior fruit, leaving the rind and a just a bit of the pith intact.

 - Make a small cut in the rind so it is no longer a circle and you have one long piece of rind.
 At this point you can trim the size of the rind to make a smaller twist or leave it long for a larger twist.